IQSS/askdataverse/askthedata/README.md

 We plan to expand the functionalities of this tool.

+## New features as of 2025-07-30
+* switched to model gpt-4o-mini (not sure it is any better though)

 ## New features as of 2024-03-30
 * moved from an sql agent to a pandas dataframe agent
 * added statistical analysis